influxdata/docs-v2/content/flux/v0.x/data-types/basic/duration.md

 - [Operate on durations](#operate-on-durations)

 ## Duration syntax
-Durations are represented with positive integers and unit specifiers.
+Duration literals are represented with integers and unit specifiers.
 Flux supports the following unit specifiers:

 - `ns`: nanosecond